Sad clown paradox: Rorschach test

-Fisher suggested that these traits are directly linked to the comics perception of self, believing a need to convince others of their value.
-Comedians were commonly shown to not hold themselves in high regard, providing more self-depreciating remarks than regular actors in a controlled context.
+Fisher suggested that these traits are directly linked to the comic's perception of self, believing a need to convince others of their value.
+Comedians were commonly shown to not hold themselves in high regard, providing more self-deprecating remarks than regular actors in a controlled context.
 These feelings of unworthiness are defended against in the comic's mind by their role in society of helping people and providing laughter.
-This intent to help people is only momentarily satisfied by audience recognition and approval.This is contrasted against regular actors who were seen to find validation in identifying with figures and concepts larger than themselves.
+This intent to help people is only momentarily satisfied by audience recognition and approval.
+This is contrasted against regular actors who were seen to find validation in identifying with figures and concepts larger than themselves.

 Aptitude/personality tests

 A study conducted by Janus found comedians worked to exhaustion to ensure they remained relevant and funny.
 He found that from his sample of comedic performers, eighty percent have been involved in psychotherapy and feared its effect on their ability for humour.
 Comedians were shown to be critical towards the motives of others and feared the longevity of their popularity as celebrities.
 Most participants from Janus’ study revealed an inescapable sense of depression which they faced alongside their work.
 The manner in which comedy momentarily alleviates their depression and anxiety allows them to function.
 However, comedians function for short periods of time, constantly requiring admiration and acknowledgement for their work.

 Comedians have also been shown to display high levels of psychotic personality traits, scoring high in introvertive anhedonia and impulsive non-conformity.
 The instability between depressive traits and more extroverted, manic states is traditionally described as cyclothymic temperament.
 British comedian Stephen Fry confessed to the common mental state he experiences when performing; "there are times when I'm doing QI and I'm going 'ha ha, yeah, yeah', and inside I'm going 'I want to fucking die.
 I... want... to... fucking... die.'"

 Fry's comments indicate the idea of manic defence, where opposite emotions are used to distract and cope with uncomfortable feelings.